-Any party intending to stenographically record a hearing shall so notify the commission not less than one working day prior to the hearing.
+(2) Any party intending to stenographically record a hearing shall so notify the Commission and parties not less than one working day prior to the hearing.
 The party requesting this method of recording shall be responsible for arranging the appearance of, and payment to, the stenographer.

-A copy of any transcript shall be provided to the district commission without cost; other parties wishing a copy shall reimburse the requesting party on a pro rata basis.
-Disputes over sharing of costs shall be resolved by the district commission.
+(3) A copy of any full or partial transcript shall be provided to the District Commission without cost.
+Any such transcript copy shall be a public record.

 (F) Completion of deliberations.
-A hearing shall not be closed until a district commission has provided an opportunity for all parties under the relevant criteria to respond to the last permit or evidence submitted.
-Once a hearing has been closed, a commission shall conclude deliberations as soon as is reasonably practicable.
+A hearing shall not be closed until a District Commission has provided an opportunity for all parties to respond to the last permit or evidence submitted.
+Once a hearing has been closed, deliberations shall be concluded as soon as is reasonably practicable.
 A decision of a commission shall be issued within 20 days of the completion of deliberations.
-10 V.S.A.
-Section 6085(f).
+10 V.S.A. § 6085(f).

 (G) Adjacent district.
-When it is determined that a development or subdivision, or its potential impacts, will extend into an adjacent district, the chair of the board may assign the case to the district commission in which district the project predominates if this assignment will provide for greater efficiency of review.
-The district commission assigned to the case may review the entire scope of the project and render a decision.
+When it is determined that a development or subdivision, or its potential impacts, will extend into an adjacent district, the chair of the Board may assign the case to the District Commission in which district the project predominates if this assignment will provide for greater efficiency of review.
+The District Commission assigned to the case may review the entire scope of the project and render a decision.

 (H) Waiver of requirements.
-The district commission may waive any filing requirement upon a showing of good cause, unless such waiver would unfairly prejudice the rights of other parties.
+The District Commission may waive any filing requirement upon a showing of good cause, unless such waiver would unfairly prejudice the rights of other parties. -Adopted April 7, 2006, eff.
+May 1, 2006; amended Sept.
+17, 2007, eff.
+Oct.
+3, 2007.